-The ministry of Justice has set out a Code of Practice for Victims of Crime (Victims’ Code) which was introduced in 2006 and sets out the minimum levels of service which victims can expect from agencies that are signatories to it
+The ministry of Justice has set out a Code of Practice for Victims of Crime (Victims’ Code) which was introduced in 2006 and sets out the minimum levels of service which victims can expect from agencies that are signatories to it.

 Within the code of practice the definition of a victim is laid out.
 The previous (2013) version of the Victims’ Code defined a victim as someone who suffered harm directly caused by criminal conduct, as recorded under the National Crime Recording Standards (NCRS).

-In the 2015 edition of the Victim’s code, the definition of victim has been broadened to ensure compliance with the Victims’ Directive, which confers rights on persons who have suffered harm caused directly by any criminal offence.
+In the 2015 edition of the Victim’s code, the definition of a victim has been broadened to ensure compliance with the Victims’ Directive, which confers rights on persons who have suffered harm caused directly by any criminal offence.
 This includes victims of summary only offences (such as road traffic matters and regulatory offences), which are reported to the police.

 Under the revised (2015) Victims’ Code, a “victim” is defined as:

 - A natural person who has suffered harm, including physical, mental or emotional harm or economic loss which was directly caused by a criminal offence;

 - A close relative of a person whose death was directly caused by a criminal offence.
 “Close relative” is defined as the spouse, the partner, the relatives in direct line, the siblings and the dependants of the victim.
 Other family members, including guardians and carers, may be considered close relatives at the discretion of the service provider.